emberjs/rfcs/text/0000-handlebars-strict-mode.md

 We propose to add an option to Ember's template compiler to enable strict mode compilation.

-There three primitive APIs involved in compiling Ember templates.
+There are three primitive APIs involved in compiling Ember templates, `precompile`, `template` and `compile`.

 The `precompile` function (a.k.a. [`precompileTemplate`](https://github.com/ember-cli/ember-rfc176-data))
 is responsible for taking a template string, running AST plugins, checking for